Vehicle Speed Measurement

 Delta DRS1000 Non-contact Speed Sensor with optional RM200 Magnetic Base Mounting Bracket.

-The speed sensor may be used with many different types of off-the-shelf hardware such as timer/counters or digital tachometers.
-Or, it can be integrated into electronic control or data acquisition systems.
+The speed sensor may be used with many different types of off-the-shelf hardware such as timers, counters, or digital tachometers.
+It can also be integrated into electronic control or data acquisition systems.

 Speed Measurement Range